 If you are an athlete:

-- a macrocycle refers to the entire sport season
+a macrocycle refers to the entire sports season

 Periodization is used to direct your training towards achieving your specific goals while providing your body with different degrees of stress.
 Training is also programmed in a way to create hard mesocycles of training where the body is forced to adapt to heavier weights or higher workloads in training.
 Easier mesocycles or microcycles, which are commonly referred to as a “deload” or active rest, are programmed to facilitate recovery after these hard bouts of training.
 It is frequently used in the world of athletics, as entire training programs are structured at the macrocycle level all the way down to each microcycle to promote peaking at the most important time in the athlete’s sport, such as a championship event.